discordjs/guide/guide/command-handling/adding-features.md

 This is fine if you only have a few commands that require arguments.
 However, if you plan on making a lot of commands and don't want to copy & paste that if statement each time, it'd be a smart idea to change that check into something simpler.

-Here are the changes we'll be making:
+Here are the changes you'll be making:

 ```diff
 +	args: true,